Indian Human Spaceflight Programme: Experiments and objectives

 On November 7, 2018, ISRO released an Announcement of Opportunity seeking proposals from the Indian science community for microgravity experiments that could be carried out during the first two uncrewed Gaganyaan flights.
 The scope of the experiments is not restricted, and other relevant ideas will be entertained.
 The proposed orbit for microgravity platform is expected to be in LEO at approximately 400 km altitude.
 All the proposed internal and external experimental payloads will undergo thermal, vacuum and radiation tests under the required temperature and pressure conditions.
 To carry out long-duration microgravity experiments, a satellite may be placed in orbit.
 Astronauts will perform four biological and two physical science experiments related to microgravity during the mission.

+As of October 2021, ISRO selected five science experiments that will be conducted on Gaganyaan.
+The payloads will be developed by the Indian Institute of Space Science and Technology (IIST), University of Agricultural Sciences, Dharwad (UASD), Tata Institute of Fundamental Research (TIFR), IIT Patna, Indian Institute of Chemical Technology (IICT) and the Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR).
+Out of the five, two are biological experiments that will be conducted by IIST, UASD and TIFR and will include kidney stone formation and Sirtuin 1 gene marker effects in Drosophila melanogaster.
+IIT Patna will run experiments on a heat sink that can handle very high heat flux, IICT will study crystallization phenomena, and JNCASR will examine fluid mixing characteristics.

+With an emphasis on microgravity research, space biomanufacturing, bioastronautics, and astrobiology, the Department of Biotechnology and the ISRO have signed a memorandum of understanding (MoU) on 25 October 2024 to collaborate on space biotechnology research.
+The application will be in ISRO's human space flight project, Gaganyaan.
+The MoU will address problems like food storage, radiation, microgravity, and constant nutrient supply, as well as health risks like cancer, cataracts, and loss of bone and muscle.

 Space station

 India plans to deploy Bharatiya Antariksha Station, a 52-tonne space station, as a follow-up programme to the Gaganyaan missions.
 On June 13, 2019, ISRO Chief K. Sivan announced that India's space station will be deployed 5–7 years after the completion of the Gaganyaan programme, and that India will not join the International Space Station program.
 It is expected to be placed in an LEO of 400 km altitude, hosting a crew of three for 15–20 days.
 Final approval is expected to be given to the programme by the Indian government only after the completion of the Gaganyaan missions.

 ISRO is working to develop spacecraft docking and berthing technology, with an initial funding of ₹10 crore cleared in 2017.
 A Space Docking Experiment, or SpaDeX, is under development, featuring signal analysis equipment, a high-precision videometer for navigation, docking system electronics and real-time decision making for landing systems.
 As part of the experiment, ISRO launched two small satellites for testing.
 This technology is crucial for a space station as it will enable the docking of spacecraft.